Claudia Sheinbaum: Crime and the drug war

 Despite reported gains, Sheinbaum's presidency has been marked by ongoing cartel violence.
-Clashes between rival factions of the Sinaloa Cartel contributed to a more than 400 percent increase in homicides in Sinaloa during the first half of 2025, prompting federal deployment of additional forces and arrests of mid-to-high ranking members of both factions.
+Across the country, political assassinations have continued at a high pace, leaving local officials particularly vulnerable.
+Clashes between rival factions of the Sinaloa Cartel contributed to a more than 400% increase in homicides in Sinaloa during the first half of 2025, prompting federal deployment of additional forces and arrests of mid-to-high ranking members of both factions.
 In March 2025, authorities discovered a training camp in Teuchitlán, Jalisco, allegedly used by the Jalisco New Generation Cartel (CJNG) as a forced recruitment center, which resulted in the arrest of a dozen people, including the municipality's mayor and alleged CJNG recruiter "El Comandante Lastra".
-Violence in Michoacán intensified, defined by a turf war between the CJNG and Cárteles Unidos that has led to rampant extortion of the state's avocado and lime industries and a wave of assassinations targeting public and community leaders, including the murder of Uruapan's mayor, Carlos Manzo, in November 2025.
+Violence in Michoacán also intensified, defined by a turf war between the CJNG and Cárteles Unidos that has led to rampant extortion of the state's avocado and lime industries and a wave of assassinations targeting public and community leaders, including the murder of Uruapan's mayor, Carlos Manzo.

-Following Manzo's murder, several protests were organized against the Sheinbaum administration, with demonstrators citing the mayor's assassination, the government's failure to curb cartel violence, Sheinbaum's socialist political background, and government corruption as their reasons for mobilizing.
-A common chant at these protests was, "Carlos did not die, the government killed him," underscoring their belief that government corruption is intertwined with cartel influence and the wave of political assassinations occurring under the administration.

-The administration has also contended with high-profile corruption scandals.
-In September 2025, a fuel theft investigation implicated federal agents, businessmen, and senior Mexican Navy officials, including Vice Admiral Manuel Roberto Farías Laguna, with authorities arresting 14 people in connection with the case.
-The same month, Hernán Bermúdez Requena, former Secretary of Security in Tabasco, was arrested in Paraguay and accused of directing the criminal group La Barredora, which allegedly relied on state police officers and patrol cars to provide protection for drug trafficking and fuel theft operations.

-On 4 November 2025, Sheinbaum was groped on a downtown Mexico City street while interacting with members of the public; the perpetrator was later arrested.
-Sheinbaum decided to press charges to set an example for Mexican women.

 Energy

 Sheinbaum continued elements of the energy nationalism advanced by Andrés Manuel López Obrador, aiming to strengthen the state-owned Federal Electricity Commission (CFE) and Petróleos Mexicanos (Pemex).
-On 30 October 2024, she published a constitutional amendment that reclassified both entities as public institutions and established a mandate for the CFE to retain 54 percent of the national electricity generation market, with the remaining 46 percent allocated to private producers.
+On 30 October 2024, she published a constitutional amendment that reclassified both entities as public institutions and established a mandate for the CFE to retain 54% of the national electricity generation market, with the remaining 46% allocated to private producers.
 Her administration also revised oil production targets, setting a goal of 1.8 million barrels per day—lower than the 2 million barrels pursued under López Obrador.